 Phillip Phillips caught the attention of music fans with his energetic performance style and memorable name.
 His first single following his Idol win, “Home,” became the best-selling coronation song of any victor, debuting at no. 10 on the Billboard Hot 100 chart and going on to sell more than 5 million copies.

 Streams of Phillip’s songs on digital platforms have now exceeded 1 billion.
-He is currently on his summer tour, playing shows all over the country.
+He made his Opry debut in 2023 and released his most recent album, Drift Back, that same year.

-Phillip has been married to his wife, Hannah Blackwell, since 2015, and the couple welcomed a son in 2019.
+Phillip has been married to his wife, Hannah Blackwell, since 2015, and the couple welcomed a son in 2019 and a daughter in 2025.

 Season 12: Candice Glover

-Candice Glover has released one album since her 2013 victory on American Idol.
-Music Speaks debuted at number 14 on the Billboard 200 chart but did not rise any higher up the ranks.
+Candice Glover was the first winner to have auditioned for American Idol three times before being cast for the live shows.
+She released one album since her 2013 victory, Music Speaks, which debuted at number 14 on the Billboard 200 chart but did not rise further.

 Candice graduated with a Bachelor of Fine Arts from the Savannah College of Art and Design in 2022 and sang at the commencement ceremony.